Coroner rules not possible to say if earlier treatment would have saved student

 It is not possible to say whether a fit and healthy student who died in hospital with sepsis would have survived if he had been treated earlier, a coroner has ruled.

-William Hewes, 22, died at Homerton University Hospital (HUH) on January 21 2023 within 24 hours of being admitted after his meningitis, caused by a meningococcal infection, developed into sepsis.
+William Hewes, 22, of Islington, north London, died at Homerton University Hospital (HUH) on January 21 2023 within 24 hours of being admitted after his meningitis, caused by a meningococcal infection, developed into sepsis.

-The 6ft 6ins history and politics student was rushed to HUH by his mother, consultant paediatrician Deborah Burns, who was a doctor at the same east London hospital for more than 20 years.
+The 6ft 6ins history and politics student was rushed to the emergency department by his mother, consultant paediatrician Deborah Burns, who was a doctor at that same east London hospital for more than 20 years.

 An inquest in February at Bow Coroner’s Court heard medical staff failed to administer antibiotics swiftly to Mr Hewes and Dr Burns said her son was “left unmonitored and untreated in resus for far too long”, and that his care “was no better on the ICU until it was too late”.